hariso/take-home-assignments/otlp-log-processor-backend-go/README_SOLUTION.md

 1. Dependabot configuration, together with automatically merging PRs that perform minor upgrades.
 2. PR checks (tests, linters).
-3. Automatic releases (following a tag push for example).
+3. Automatic releases (following a tag-push for example).

+## Makefile

+This solution adds a `Makefile` with a few useful targets, such as `make test` for running tests, and `make build`, for building the app.

 ## Shutdown/startup behavior